-I’ve been spending a lot my online social time on Mastodon these days.
+I’ve been spending much of my online social time on Mastodon.
 That’s where all the cool kids have gone to.
 Amongst which is Medium, of all “people”.
-They’re embracing the fediverse and I’m honestly happy to see it.
-Anyhow, because of their large presence on the platform, I’ve been exposed to a ton of independent writers with wonderful articles and blog posts.
+They’re embracing the fediverse, and I’m happy to see it.
+Because of their significant presence on the platform, I’ve been exposed to many independent writers with beautiful articles and blog posts.

 I am an introvert, I live with my partner, and I work from home; my life has barely changed.
 The similarities are uncanny…

 Like Debdutta, I was a remote worker before 2020.
 It had been a couple of years since I transitioned, but it was enough for me to have settled into the lifestyle.
 And it sure is a lifestyle.
-One does not simply work from home.
+One needs to work from home.
 It’s a complete restructuring of your relationship with work.
-You’d think we’d be the ones best prepared for a lockdown.
-But I think I speak for most pre-COVID WFH folks when I say that the lockdown destroyed our way of life.
+We’d be the ones best prepared for a lockdown.
+But I speak for most pre-COVID WFH folks when I say that the lockdown destroyed our way of life.

-At first, I was feeling a little off and got easily distracted with the news while I worked or spent time with my wife.
-But I eventually began to fall behind on my work.
-Lost interest in many of the regular activities I did in between and after work.
+At first, I felt a little off and got easily distracted by the news while I worked or spent time with my wife.
+But I eventually began to need to catch up on my work.
+I lost interest in many of my regular activities in between and after work.
 It wasn’t that I took on too much.
 I lost the motivation to do what I was doing before.

 Why am I having difficulty doing regular, day-to-day tasks?

-Looking back, I think I understand what I was feeling during that time.
-As soon as everyone went indoors, a lot of people found ways to connect and find a use for their extra time.
-Social media was inundated with baking, cooking, pastry making, and all sorts of home activities.
+Looking back, I understand what I was feeling during that time.
+As soon as everyone went indoors, many people found ways to connect and find a use for their extra time.
+Social media was inundated with baking, cooking, pastry making, and home activities.
 It seemed like everyone was finding something to do.
 But I, who just worked from home, began to feel like I wasn’t doing enough.
 It felt like I was slacking off.

 I was depressed most days.
-But managed to power through it.
-My wife —who was used to moving around in an open floor office space— felt like “a lab rat trapped in a maze for someone’s amusement”.
+But I managed to power through it.
+My wife —used to moving around in an open floor office space— felt like “a lab rat trapped in a maze for someone’s amusement.”
 It was hard on her.
 On both.
 After a month, we took a mini vacation.

 Yes, I did the unthinkable; I took a 4-day break in the middle of lockdown.